 The Trust Agreement was drafted in a manner intended to clarify the Trust's classification as a grantor trust for U.S. federal income tax purposes.
-However, due to the absence of direct legal authority addressing the classification of an entity such as the Trust, the U.S. Internal Revenue Service (the "IRS") or a court might not agree that the Trust is properly treated as a grantor trust for U.S. federal income tax purposes.
+However, due to the absence of direct legal authority addressing the classification of an entity such as the Trust, the IRS or a court might not agree that the Trust is properly treated as a grantor trust for U.S. federal income tax purposes.
+In particular, there are many unique aspects to a grantor trust holding a virtual currency such as DOT and there is no guidance from the IRS or the courts as to how the grantor trust rules are to be applied to virtual currencies.